Home > Resources > How to record sound from Mac via Audacity

 Before using Audacity, you'll need to first download and install it on your Mac.
 Here's how to:

 • Visit Audacity's official Website in a browser, and go to Download > Mac from the menu at the top.
-It will then automatically download Audacity for you.
+It will then automatically download Audacity for free on your Mac computer.

 • When it's done, open the downloaded file.
 Follow the onscreen instructions to drag the Audacity app icon to the Applications file.